 A product recall should be launched when a product is found to be unsafe and poses an unacceptable level of risk to users and/or the public.

 If you're uncertain whether a recall is required, or if you need advice, we're here to help.

 Notifying product recalls

-If you're recalling a product because of a safety issue, you must notify Trading Standards.
-Failure to notify us of a recall is an offence and you could be fined.
-You must also report the progress of the recall.
+If you're recalling a product because of a safety issue, you must notify the Ministry of Business, Innovation and Employment.
+Failure to notify us of a recall is an offence under the Fair Trading Act and you could be fined up to $600,000.